A830 road: BBC programme Countryfile 2008

 On 25 May 2008 the road was featured in the BBC TV programme Countryfile.

 Songs

-There is a traditional Scottish song about the road, called The Road to the Isles.
-The lyrics mention locations the road passes, including (in order): the Cuillin Hills, Tummel, Loch Rannoch, Lochaber, Shiel, Ailort, Morar, the Skerries and the Lews.
+There is a traditional Scottish song about the historic route of which the A830 forms part, called The Road to the Isles.
+The lyrics mention locations the route passes, including (in order of mention in the song): the Cuillin Hills, Tummel, Loch Rannoch, Lochaber, Shiel, Ailort, Morar, the Skerries and the Lews.

 A satirical song about the road, "The 8-3-0," was written by Ian McCalman (of the Scottish folk group The McCalmans) and published in 1993, before the road's widening.
 The song lampoons the "single track" nature of the A-status road and depicts unsuspecting tourists dodging tourist buses and fish vans, and returning from Mallaig by train instead.